Arko-Sengupta/Know-Genius/README.md

 ## Contribution
 If you'd like to contribute, follow the guidelines
-- Create a branch using the format `KnowGenius_<YourUsername>` when contributing to the project.
+- Create a branch using the format `Know-Genius_<YourUsername>` when contributing to the project.
 - Add the label `Contributor` to your contributions to distinguish them within the project.